viniciosanacleto/Porto/README.md

 Porto is a great alternatives to the standard MVC, for large and long term projects, as they tend to have higher complexity over time.

-Porto inherits concepts from the MVC, DDD, Modular and Layered architectures.
+Porto inherits concepts from the MVC, DDD, ADR, Modular and Layered architectures.
 And it adheres to a list of convenient design principles such as SOLID, OOP, LIFT, DRY, CoC, GRASP, Generalization, High Cohesion and Low Coupling.

 Porto started as an experimental architecture, trying to solve the common problems developers face, when building medium to large web projects.
-While all modular architectures focuses on the reusability of the framework general functionality, Porto focuses on the reusability of the business logic as a block.
+While all modular architectures focuses on the reusability of the framework general functionality, Porto focuses on the reusability of the business logic itself.

 > "Simplicity is prerequisite for reliability.” — Edsger Dijkstra